 As a pioneer in battery recycling, we have continued to develop our technologies in battery recycling, focusing on the most relevant battery chemistries.
 This has been done with a keen focus on the sustainability but also on the recovery of all essential metals with the highest yields, including Cu, Ni, Co and also Li.
 By making sure we look to develop our processes in an integrated way, pre-processing and refining, we secure also the lowest environmental impact.
 For cathode materials, we investigate a range of chemistries and prepare them to be ready for the market.
 We design products both for performance and for cost-driven segments.
 In line with the trend to lower cobalt and nickel contents in the cost-driven segment and to mitigate the risk posed by LFP, we are developing our high lithium manganese (HLM) solution.

 Umicore patents disruptive technologies.
 In 2022, Umicore registered 72 new patent families.

 For more information, see Innovation.

-Beyond Umicore’s own operations, we would be impacted if any of our main suppliers were to experience a cyber incident.
+Beyond Umicore’s own operations, we would be impacted if any of our main suppliers experiences a cyber incident.
 Cyber incidents can be local or global and if Umicore is attacked, this could have consequences for our customers and as an example the automotive industry could be impacted.

-Cyber attacks may be very focused and advanced.
-The expanding threat landscape and expanding digital footprint is leading to an increase in cyber attacks.
-The risk profile is increasing because there are more cyber attacks and they are becoming more sophisticated as the attacks occur in multiple layers.
+Cyber-attacks may be very focused and advanced.
+The expanding threat landscape and expanding digital footprint is leading to an increase in cyber-attacks.
+The risk profile is increasing because there are more cyber-attacks, and they are becoming more sophisticated as the attacks happen in multiple layers.